 I would imagine that many Catholics outside of Brazil, like myself, had never heard of Our Lady of Aparecida before the celebrations this week at World Youth Day in Rio de Janerio.
 As a student of all things Marian, I am still learning the magnitude of Our Lady and the devotions to her throughout the world.

-The Shrine and Basilica of Aparecida was one of the first public places that Pope Francis visited this week in Brazil.
-As many of you know, his love and devotion for the Blessed Mother is as strong as his predecessors.
-On the first day of his papacy, Pope Francis visited the Basilica of St. Mary Major in Rome.
+The Shrine and Basilica of Aparecida were one of the first public places that the Pope visited this week in Brazil.
+On the first day of his papacy, the Pope visited the Basilica of St. Mary Major in Rome.
 He dedicated his papacy to the Blessed Mother by presenting flowers at the altar there in the Basilica.
 As he visited the Basilica in Rome, he now visited the Basilica in Aparecida to ask for the success of World Youth Day.

 “Today, looking forward to the World Youth Day which has brought me to Brazil, I too come to knock on the door of the house of Mary – who loved and raised Jesus – that she may help all of us, pastors of God’s people, parents and educators, to pass on to our young people the values that can help them build a nation and a world which are more just, united and fraternal.”